 Continue exercise, back and forth from exhalation to inhalation through each nostril as outlined above.

-* Be sure to stand up while practicing this exercise with feet spread approximately three-feet apart, knees relaxed and eyes closed for maximum results.
+* Be sure to stand up while practicing this exercise with feet spread apart, knees relaxed and eyes closed for maximum results.

 Applying this exercise four times a day, approximately every four hours, and within a fifteen to thirty day period of daily practice the nervous system is completely purified, the emotional nature changed and a mature way of reacting to life events is set in place.